Applying Lean to Enhance a Digital Twin of an Organization (DTO)

 evaluate the impact of resource constraints on process efficiency, product/service costs, profitability and budgets

-Appreciate the value of using a representative Lean-BPAC software solution, Collaborative Business Planning (CBP) for engaging all levels of the organization in Lean initiatives
+appreciate the value of using DTO software solutions for engaging all levels of the organization in Lean/BPAC initiatives

 Who should attend: